davelively14/locorum/README.md

 - Update tests for:
   - Model: search (needs user to be logged in)
 - Find a new name
+- Refactor backends to avoid n+1
+  - Bing is a big violator

 ## Changelog